NeoRaz/AI-Video-Analyzer/README.md

 An automated pipeline that takes a YouTube video, identifies funny moments using AI, cuts and edits those clips, adds subtitles, and exports short-form content for platforms like TikTok and Instagram Reels.

+## ⚠️ Disclaimer

-## ⚠️ Disclaimer: This project is for educational and experimental purposes only.
+This project is for educational and experimental purposes only.
 Respect copyright laws when downloading and using third-party videos.

 ## ✨ Features